junminling/cost-report-service/README.md

   	double itemizedCost;
   	long timestamp;

-## System Design:

- Maintained a simple design with Controller, service and repository pattern.
-(CostReportController and EPCostReportService).

-## Performance consideration:
+### Performance consideration:

 1. In-memory database, in-memory processing for a single report.
 Fast for current needs
 2. If in future we want to store each itemized cost from input data, we should take performance into consideration, like async DB persist, or bulkSave + multi-thread processing to save all itemized cost.
 3. when data gets really big, we could consider to hash based on production  name and EP code to shard the DB into multiple partitions.
 4. we could also consider caching some results for cost retrieval if needed.
+## Logging:

+1. lf4j is used for logging.
+2. log level is configured in application.yml file

+## Documentation:

+ swagger-ui: After service starts, go to http://localhost:8080/swagger-ui.html for complete API documenations.

+## System Design:

+ Maintained a simple design with Controller, service and repository pattern.
+(CostReportController and EPCostReportService).

 ## Maintainability: